sabasabuka123/project-portfolio-full-stack-web-app/README.md

 # project-portfolio-full-stack-web-app
-simple registration form with HTML , connection with local database, (backend) and email automatically
+simple registration form with HTML , connection with local database, (backend) and sending emails automatically